thebigrespawn/BASH/README.md

-BASH scripting polygon to automate server deployment on VM
+BASH scripting polygon to automate vsftpd deployment on VM